alandipert/wondr-blog/posts/tail-recursion-in-r.md

 function, return `recur` instead of calling itself if it wants to keep going.

-In languages that perform this optimization automatically, applicable cases are recognized automatically by the compiler and the recursive code is rewritten as a loop.
-Compilers that do this are said to "support TCO" where TCO stands for tail-call optimization.
+In languages that perform this optimization automatically, applicable cases are recognized by the compiler and the recursive code is rewritten as a loop.
+Compilers that do this are said to perform _TCO_, where TCO stands for tail-call optimization.

 ### Tail call conversion